Natural Features of Bothnian Sea National Park

 Colourful marine environment

 The Bothnian Sea borders a 160 km long strip running from south to north along Finland's south-west coast.
 The salinity of the Baltic Sea diminishes towards the north, and the phased changing of salinity is a typical feature of the Bothnian Sea.
 In the Bothnian Sea, the southern marine species meet the species that have adapted to the low salinity of the north.
 The underwater biota of the southern Bothnian Sea is similar to that of the Finnish Archipelago, but going north, the salinity of the water diminishes and more and more species that have adapted to fresher water are met, instead of the marine species towards the south.
 Many marine water plants, invertebrates and fish in the Bothnian Sea live within the northernmost limits of their distribution area.
 Of fish, these include the black goby (Gobius niger), gunnel (Pholis gunnellus), greater sand eel (Hyperoplus lanceolatus), sea scorpion (Taurulus bubalis) and boltnose (Spinachia spinachia), and of invertebrates, the brown shrimp (Crangon crangon) and Baltic prawn (Palaemon adspersus).
 The numbers of the common mussel (Mytilus edulis) are decreasing considerably in the northern Bothnian Sea, and sea-grass (Zostera marina) can be found on the very southernmost parts of the area.
-At the same time, many fresh water species, such as the grayling (Thymallus thymallus), do not increase in numbers until in the middle or northern parts of the Bothnian Sea.
+At the same time, many fresh water species do not increase in numbers until in the middle or northern parts of the Bothnian Sea.

 The common merganser, the most prominent fisherman in the Bothnian Sea